-In 2016, Alaska passed legislation that helped increase access to naloxone, the live-saving medication used in response to an opioid overdose.
-With the help of the State of Alaska’s Project HOPE, iknowmine provides opioid overdose response kits.
-These kits contain 2 doses of naloxone (Narcan®) that can save a person’s life in the event of an opioid overdose.
+In 2016, Alaska passed legislation that helped increase access to naloxone, the life-saving medication used in response to an opioid overdose.
+With the help of the State of Alaska’s Project HOPE, ANTHC provides Opioid Overdose Response Kits via iknowmine.org to Alaska-based addresses.
+These kits contain naloxone nasal spray that can save a person’s life in the event of an opioid overdose.

 - Fingernails are slightly blue or purple

 - Sleep is deep and person cannot be woken.
 Will not respond to your voice or touch.

 What are opioids?

 Opioids include many prescription pain relievers.
 Heroin, an illegal drug, is also an opioid.
 Fentanyl is a legally prescribed opioid that is also frequently produced illegally in the black market.
 Made from the opium poppy plant, or produced artificially to have a similar effect, all opioids affect the brain’s regions that produce feelings of reward.
 Opioids activate the brain’s opioid receptors and reduce pain by attaching to these receptors, reducing the perception of pain.